 Over the last ten years, R4R has raised close to $1,000,000!
 Read on to see how funds have been put to use.
-Roosevelt Middle School At Roosevelt Middle School, we have used the funds raised through R4R to help fund numerous field trips.
-This year Roosevelt students will visit the Exploratorium, Chabot Space and Science Center, the Oakland Ice Rink, Crab Cove in Alameda, the Oakland Museum, and Fort Ross.
+Our teachers and students thank you.
+Roosevelt Middle School At Roosevelt, we have used the funds raised through R4R to help our students take numerous field trips.
+This year Roosevelt students plan to visit the Exploratorium, Chabot Space and Science Center, the Oakland Ice Rink, local colleges and universities, the Tech Museum in San Jose, the Oakland Airport, the Oakland Museum, and Fort Ross.
 In addition, our students have had the opportunity to experience the outdoors through camping and hiking excursions, including a whitewater rafting adventure on the South Fork of the American River.

-Ride for a Reason funds have allowed peer tutoring to double its participants this year.
-Now in its 3rd year, this program is becoming an integral part of Edna Brewer Middle School’s mission to close the achievement gap and prepare students for success in high school.
+The Edna Brewer Peer Tutoring Initiative: an after-school program that supports 6th, 7th and 8th grade students who are struggling with academics and organization.
+Ride for a Reason funds have allowed us to continue to grow this program—even in the face of budget cuts.
+Now in its 4th year, this program continues to be an integral part of Edna Brewer Middle School’s mission to close the achievement gap and prepare students for success in high school.
 The funds compensate school staff for their extra work time and provide modest “service awards” for our dedicated student tutors.

-Oakland International High School We divide the funds between mental health services and after school sports programming.
+Oakland International High School We are so excited about the opportunities these funds help create.
+We divide the funds between mental health services and after school sports programming.

-Even without the budget challenges posed by the recession, providing mental health services is difficult at OIHS.
-With over 32 languages on campus, no single provider could possibly treat our student population.
+On the mental health front: Even without the budget challenges posed by district budget cuts, providing mental health services is difficult at OIHS.
+With over 20 languages on campus, no single provider could possibly treat our entire student population.
 We have to search for a variety of providers with linguistic and cultural competencies to meet our students’ needs and they are needy.
 Virtually no one immigrates to a new country because things are good where they came from.
 Our students' families are escaping poverty, violence, and war.
 Some families immigrate here gradually: many of our students are joining parents whom they have not seen in years.
 All of our students miss family and friends left behind.
 Navigating a new country under these circumstances is tremendously difficult.
 Your R4R funds allow us to provide additional language-specific mental health services for students who do not have Medi-Cal, or other mental health service access.

 Oakland Technical High School Incoming R4R funds support our Mini and Maxi Grant program to fund supplemental activities in the classrooms not otherwise funded through the annual school budget.
 Mini and Maxi grants have been a critical stopgap for teachers and administrators to provide basic needs in the face of overall school funding shortages.